 All recycling exhibits must include a Recycling Record Sheet.
+(This can be found in the Static Project Record Sheets section)

 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.